techeazy-consulting/techeazy-devops/README.md

-# Assignment 4: CI/CD Multi-Stage Deployment
+# Assignment 5: Enhanced CI/CD with Comprehensive CloudWatch Monitoring and Alerting

 ## Prerequisites
 Before using this project, ensure you have the following: